-Key activities of the Hel Station will help to reduce pressure on marine mammals including work with fishermen to apply alternative gear to reduce bycatch.
+Project activities will help to reduce this pressure including by convincing fishermen to apply alternative gear to reduce bycatch.

-- to protect mammals and seabirds and their habitats from anthropogenic threats
+- To protect marine mammals and seabirds and their habitats from anthropogenic threats

 - Rehabilitate sick or injured seals and release them to natural environment linked to continuous monitoring